rkaraujo/rka-springboot-rinha-backend-2025/README.md

 - **Spring Cloud OpenFeign:** Declarative REST client for communicating with external services.
 - **Spring Cloud Circuit Breaker (Resilience4j):** Implements the Circuit Breaker pattern for fault tolerance.
 - **Flyway:** Tool for database versioning and migration.
-- **PostgreSQL Driver:** JDBC driver for connecting to the PostgreSQL database.

 ### Design Patterns